Basics of a Static Website

 What is a Static Website?

 A static website or a webpage is a collection of items like text, images and multimedia elements containing marked up content created with Hyper Text Markup Language (HTML) and stored in a web server.
-When a visitor sees the static site through a web browser, the browser retrieve the content from the server and interprets the HTML markups to provide a look and feel and display it as an attractive site in the browser window.
+The browser retrieves the content from the server when a visitor enters the URL of a static site.
+The retrieved content is then interpreted to display it as an attractive site in the browser window.

 Pictorial representation of a browser displaying a static website content is shown in the below picture.